Banbury Museum & Gallery has two galleries that tell the story of Banbury and are free to enter.

 The Waterways Gallery

 The Waterways Gallery straddles the canal and connects the Museum shop and welcome centre in Castle Quay and the main Museum building.
-It helps tell the story of the people who lived and worked on the Oxford Canal and the importance of the waterways to the Banbury’s past.
+It helps tell the story of the people who lived and worked on the Oxford Canal and the importance of the waterways to Banbury’s past.

 The Waterways Gallery is the focus of an ongoing development project to deliver a new gallery that will illustrate this remarkable feature that stretches from Coventry to Oxford, connecting the Midlands with London.